Instant Pot Black Bean Soup is a rich and flavorful soup recipe that is super simple to make!

-This black bean soup is loaded with rich, smokey seasonings like cumin, chipotle chili powder and smoked paprika that pair perfectly with the creaminess of the beans.
-So much flavor!!
+This black bean soup is loaded with rich, smokey seasonings like cumin, chipotle chili powder and smoked paprika that pair perfectly with the creamy black beans.

 How to make Instant Pot Black Bean Soup:

-To thicken the soup, use an immersion blender but don’t over blend … just a few pulses will do the trick!
-Stir the soup again and serve!
+To thicken the soup, use an immersion blender but don't over blend.
+Just a few pulses will do the trick.
+Stir the soup to blend everything back together.

-Want to make it even tastier?
-Right before you serve it, add fresh toppings like cilantro, avocado, pico de gallo and lime juice.
-These type of ingredients add a freshness and acidity that enhances the richness of the soup perfectly.
+Spoon the soup into a bowl and add fresh toppings like chopped cilantro, avocado, pico de gallo and lime juice.
+These ingredients add a freshness and acidity that enhances the richness of the soup perfectly.

 Black Bean Soup is amazing served with a side of crispy tortilla chips!

-- Storing the Soup.
-Store the soup in an air-tight container in the fridge for up to a week.
 This black bean soup can also be frozen.
 Let the soup cool completely before placing into freezer bags and keep frozen for up to 6 months.

 Instant Pot Black Bean Soup